CampConn/Capstone/README.md

 3. folders

-5_5_trial_1 is the first trial. there are checkpoints, accuracy and loss graphs inside.
+'5_5_trial_1' is the first trial. there are checkpoints, accuracy and loss graphs inside.

-5_15_trial_2 is the second trial.
+'5_15_trial_2' is the second trial.

-checkpoints contains the third trial. around 180 images are used, containing train, validation, and test. also has checkpoints and accuracy.
+'checkpoints' contains the third trial. around 180 images are used, containing train, validation, and test. also has checkpoints and accuracy.

-images contains a gif file, which is compressed by serialized 182 images, combining masks and original images to show effects.
+'images' contains a gif file, which is compressed by serialized 182 images, combining masks and original images to show effects.

-pred_out is the folder that has predicted masks
+'pred_out' is the folder that has predicted masks

-predict_them has the images that are going to be prediced
+'predict_them' has the images that are going to be prediced

-Test contains test output and a score file that you can see the performance of the test
+'Test' contains test output and a score file that you can see the performance of the test

-trial_3 has the organized files for training, vlidation and testing. class_dict is using RGB 0, 0, 0 as background and 1, 1, 1 as the robotics arm. you can add other colors to represent other objects
+'trial_3' has the organized files for training, vlidation and testing. class_dict is using RGB 0, 0, 0 as background and 1, 1, 1 as the robotics arm. you can add other colors to represent other objects

 prepare.py: organize images and labels, like what trial_3 shows